 Panic/Duress Alarms

 Silent alert systems for emergencies like robberies, medical events, or threats.
-Common in retail, healthcare, and schools.
+Common in NJ retail stores, healthcare facilities, schools, and banks.

 - - Fixed panic buttons